liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

-The *Header Web Content* and *Footer Web Content* preferences from the RSS portlet were removed.
-The portlet now supports Application Display Templates (ADT), which provide templating capabilities that cover the need to support these configuration preferences.
+The *Header Web Content* and *Footer Web Content* preferences from the RSS portlet have been removed.
+The portlet now supports Application Display Templates (ADT), which provide templating capabilities that can apply web content to the portlet's header and footer.

 #### Who is affected?

-This affects RSS portlets displayed on pages using these preferences.
-The preferences will no longer be used in the RSS portlet.
+This affects RSS portlets that are displayed on pages and that use these preferences.
+These preferences are no longer used in the RSS portlet.

 #### How should I update my code?

-Even though these preferences were removed, an ADT can be created to obtain the same result.
+Even though these preferences have been removed, an ADT can be created to produce the same result.
 Liferay will publish this ADT so that it can be used in the RSS portlet.

 #### Why was this change made?

-The support for ADTs in the RSS portlet not only covers this use case, but many others, providing a much simpler way to create custom preferences.
+The support for ADTs in the RSS portlet not only covers this use case, but also covers many other use cases, providing a much simpler way to create custom preferences.

 ---------------------------------------